jendrikseipp/vulture-analysis/localstack_analysis.md

-This report has been obtained by running vulture over [localstack](https://github.com/atlassian/localstack). vulture finds out dead (unused) python code and help you trim down your codebase.
+This report has been obtained by running vulture over [localstack](https://github.com/atlassian/localstack). vulture finds out dead (unused) python code and helps you in trimming down your codebase.
 Please have a look at [vulture](https://github.com/jendrikseipp/vulture) for more information on the same.

 #### Perhaps, since they are provided as a part of API, they are user targeted.